GrGLeo/TermArena/documentation/detailed/game_server_rust.md

 # Rust Game Server

-The Rust game server is responsible for running the core game logic in real-time.
-It is designed to be highly performant and scalable, ensuring a smooth and responsive gaming experience.
+The Rust game server is a standalone executable that is spawned by the Go server when a new game room is created.
+It is responsible for running the core game logic in real-time.

 ## Key Responsibilities